Samuel Brejar: Biography

 Samuel Brejar is the pseudonym of Gilberto Yabar-Valdez.
 Samuel Brejar was born in Lima, Peru, on July 28, 1941.
 He was the grandson of Orihuelo-Yabar, a well-known and wealthy landowner in the Andes of southern Peru.
 His origins from his father side were a mix of Spanish and Italian ancestry.
 From his mother side, Samuel Brejar was part Quechua (i.e., Native Americans of Peru).

 Samuel Brejar studied with the Jesuits in Lima.
 When his father suddenly died in a car accident while he was 16 years old, he had to start working while pursuing his studies in the evening.
 He then became aware of the harsh reality of the working class in Peru.
 This period in his life allows us to understand its communist political commitments.
 In addition, deeply anti-war, he changed his birth certificate in order to avoid military service.
 He soon suffered the consequences of his political commitments, as he was imprisoned and tortured.
 On several occasions, he was arrested in the street of Lima and sent straight away into exile in Chile or Argentina.

 In the early 70s, Samuel Brejar moved to Mexico where he met Noëlle Vuillermoz, a French student in ethno-history.
 They fell in love and he settled in France.
 They lived a few years in Paris and moved to Brittany.
-Samuel Brejar was the friend of the Mexican poet, Fracisco Azuela.
+Samuel Brejar was the friend of the Mexican poet, Francisco Azuela.
 Samuel Brejar died in October 2006.